joeytwiddle/sexy_scroller.vim/README.md

     :let g:SexyScroller_EasingStyle = 1

 where

-      1 = start fast, finish slowly            (recommended) 2 = start slow, get faster, end slowly   (sexiest) 3 = constant speed                       (dull)
+  - 1 = start fast, finish slowly            (recommended)
+  - 2 = start slow, get faster, end slowly   (sexiest)
+  - 3 = constant speed                       (dull)

 Interrupts the animation if you press a key.
-Should resume animation if they key you pressed also causes scrolling, otherwise just jumps directly to the destination.
-This feature seems to be working ok now.
+Resumes the animation if they key you pressed causes further scrolling, otherwise just jumps directly to the destination.
 Resuming animation looks best with EasingStyle 1.

     :let g:SexyScroller_DetectPendingKeys = 1   /   0